 Another reason chewing is important is that it helps your puppy develop his teeth.
-Use of the jaw from a young age stimulates growth, ensuring that there is sufficient space for adult teeth.
-Plus, when a puppy learns how to use his teeth correctly, he gains strong, healthy teeth for life.
+The use of the jaw from a young age stimulates growth, ensuring that there is sufficient space for adult teeth.
+Plus, when a puppy learns how to use his teeth correctly, he gains strong and healthy teeth for life.

-You can start giving your puppy raw bones when he is 10 weeks old — just make sure you monitor him at all times.
-Stick with soft bones, like chicken and duck wings, at the beginning.
-After a few weeks, transition to turkey and duck necks.
+You can start giving your puppy raw bones when he is ten weeks old — just make sure you monitor him at all times.
+In the beginning, stick with soft meat bones, like chicken and duck wings.
+After a few weeks, transition your puppy to turkey and duck necks.
 Once your puppy has his adult teeth, you can give him knuckle and marrow bones.

 Although you should be watching your puppy while he eats, you do need to give him space.
 If you stand too close to him, he may worry that you’re going to take away his food.
 This makes him more likely to swallow large pieces of raw dog food, which are more difficult to digest.

-Feed your puppy approximately 2 to 3 percent his adult weight, adjusting the exact amount according to how your puppy develops.
+When raising your puppy, feed approximately 2 to 3 percent of his expected adult weight, adjusting the exact amount according to how your puppy grows.
 At the right weight, you should be able to feel his ribs but not see them.

 If your puppy is unwilling to eat this often, but he is a healthy weight, you can feed him less frequently.
 It is normal for a puppy on a raw diet to want to eat less frequently than a puppy fed kibble.